Japan in August: Super Hot and Humid Festivals – Not Advised

 If you’re planning a trip to Japan in August, there are many things to consider.

-August is the hottest month of the year in Japan, with high humidity and hot nights and it’s not advisable to choose this time if it can be helped.
+August is the hottest month of the year in Japan, with high humidity and hot nights, so it’s not advisable to choose this time if possible.

-However, there are still many great experiences to be had during this time, such as attending summer festivals and trying traditional summer foods and drinks.
+However, there are still many great experiences during this time, such as attending summer festivals and trying traditional summer foods and drinks.

 Despite the hot weather, August is a popular time for locals to travel, and due to that, there are some cool and interesting events for your trip to Japan.